Extrapolation for multilinear compact operators and applications: Applications

 An example of Dini condition is $\omega(t)=t^{\delta}$ with $\delta>0$.
 In this case, an $\omega$-Calder\'{o}n-Zygmund operator $T$ is called a (standard) Calder\'{o}n-Zygmund operator, which was studied by Grafakos and Torres \cite{GT}.
-For the general $\omega$, the linear $\omega$-CZO was introduced by Yabuta \cite{Y}, while it was extended by Maldonado and Naibo \cite{MN} to the bilinear case.
+For the general $\omega$, the linear $\omega$-CZO was introduced by the third author in \cite{Y}, while it was extended by Maldonado and Naibo \cite{MN} to the bilinear case.

 Now we state the main result of this subsection as follows. \begin{theorem} Let $T$ be an m-linear $\omega$-Calder\'{o}n-Zygmund operator with $\omega \in \text{Dini}$.
-If $b \in \CMO$, then for each $j=1,\ldots,m$, $[T, b]_{e_j}$ is compact from $L^{p_1}(w_1) \times \cdots \times L^{p_m}(w_m)$ to $L^p(w)$ for all $\vec{p}=(p_1,\ldots,p_m)$ with $1<p_1,\ldots,p_m<\infty$, and for all $\vec{w} \in A_{\vec{p}}$, where $\frac1p=\frac{1}{p_1}+\cdots+\frac{1}{p_m}$ and $w=\prod_{i=1}^m w_i^{p/p_i}$. \end{theorem}
+If $b \in \CMO$, then for each $j=1,\ldots,m$, $[T, b]_{e_j}$ is compact from $L^{p_1}(w_1^{p_1}) \times \cdots \times L^{p_m}(w_m^{p_m})$ to $L^p(w^p)$ for all $\vec{p}=(p_1,\ldots,p_m)$ with $1<p_1,\ldots,p_m<\infty$, and for all $\vec{w} \in A_{\vec{p}}$, where $\frac1p=\frac{1}{p_1}+\cdots+\frac{1}{p_m}$ and $w=\prod_{i=1}^m w_i$. \end{theorem}